-Service on the Board of Adjustment is very challenging and carries great responsibilities.
-More than any other board of the Town of Boone other than the Town Council itself, the actions of the Board are governed and informed by State law and decisions of the North Carolina Supreme Court and North Carolina Court of Appeals.
-The Board is designed to function like a court, and the matters which come before it can be extremely important both financially and in terms of quality of life to the parties and witnesses who participate.
-Therefore, there are many expectations for members of the Board, including that they:
+Service on the Board of Adjustment is challenging and carries great responsibilities.
+More than any other board of the Town of Boone other than the Town Council itself, the actions of the Board are governed and informed by state law and decisions of the North Carolina Supreme Court and North Carolina Court of Appeals.
+The Board is designed to function like a court, and the matters which come before it can be extremely important both financially and in terms of quality of life to the parties and witnesses who participate and to Town residents generally.
+Board members are expected to:

-- A. Fully comply with all relevant provisions of the Town of Boone Code of Ethics, found in §30.52 of the Town of Boone Code of Ordinances; - B. Review, become familiar with, and remain familiar with the UDO, the Comprehensive Plan, the Boone 2030 Plan, and all other adopted plans of the Town of Boone which relate to the decisions by the Board, as well as these Rules of Procedure; - C. Fairly apply the UDO, the Comprehensive Plan, the Boone 2030 Plan, and all other adopted plans of the Town of Boone which relate to the decisions by the Board, even when they personally disagree with the standards or policies which they contain or seek to implement; - D. Review and be familiar prior to the meeting with the Board Book and Staff Report on each matter that comes before the Board (See §18). - E. Advise the Department if due to a change of residence or other cause, they are no longer eligible to serve on the Board; - F. Attend all training sessions of the Board; and - G. Recognizing the gravity of the matters which come before the Board, conduct themselves in a manner befitting the heavy responsibilities which have been placed upon them, including: - Recognizing the high costs many parties incur in appearing before the Board, making all reasonable efforts to timely arrive for meetings of the Board so as to avoid keeping parties, their various witnesses and professionals, and members of the public from having to wait for advertised meetings to begin; - ii.
-Dressing for public hearings in appropriate attire in order to communicate to the parties, witnesses, and general public that they take their responsibilities seriously, and understand and consider the matters which come before the Board matters of serious concern to the participants and the public; and - iii.
+- A. Fully comply with all relevant provisions of the Town of Boone Code of Ethics, found in § 30.52 of the Town of Boone Code of Ordinances; - B. Disclose to the Board and/or seek advice from the Town Attorney in the event of any concern about a potential conflict, ex parte communication, or any other matter which could call into question the impartiality and fairness of the Board member as to any particular matter to be heard by the Board (see § 12); - C. Review, become familiar with, and remain familiar with the UDO, the Comprehensive Plan, and all other adopted plans of the Town of Boone which relate to the decisions by the Board, as well as these Rules of Procedure; - D. Fairly apply the UDO, the Comprehensive Plan, and all other adopted plans of the Town of Boone which relate to the decisions by the Board, even when they personally disagree with the standards or policies which they contain or seek to implement; - E. Review and be familiar prior to the meeting with the Board Book and Staff Report on each matter that comes before the Board (see § 18); - F. Advise the Planning Department if the member is no longer eligible to serve on the Board due to a change of residence or other cause; - G. Attend all training sessions of the Board; and - H. Recognizing the gravity of the matters which come before the Board, conduct themselves in a manner befitting the heavy responsibilities which have been placed upon them, including: - Recognizing the high costs many parties incur in appearing before the Board, making all reasonable efforts to timely arrive for meetings of the Board so as to avoid keeping parties, their various witnesses and professionals, and members of the public from having to wait for advertised meetings to begin; - ii.
+Dressing for public hearings in appropriate attire so as to communicate to the parties, witnesses, and general public that they take their responsibilities seriously, and understand and consider the matters which come before the Board matters of serious concern to the participants and the public; and

+- iii.
 Maintaining a professional and serious decorum during public hearings, including the deliberations and decision-making of the Board, by: - a.
-Avoiding all whispered conversations with each other;
+Avoiding all whispered conversations with each other; - b.

-- b.
 Refraining from interrupting other members of the Board, parties, or witnesses, absent an appropriate reason for doing so; - c.
 Treating all participants and witnesses in hearings, as well as other Board members, with the degree of respect with which they would like to be treated; - d.
 Avoiding cell phones ringing during meetings, as well as the receiving or sending of text messages during a meeting, absent an emergency; and - e.
 Paying attention to the presentations by parties and witnesses and carefully listening to the comments and questions of other members of the Board.